Independent power producer: Canada

+Electricity regulation in Canada is governed at the provincial level, and there are differences between the provinces for how IPPs are integrated into the electric system.

-In 2002, the government of British Columbia stipulated that new clean renewable energy generation in the province would be developed by "independent power producers" (IPPs) not BC Hydro, save for large hydro-electric facilities.
-The role of the private sector in developing BC’s "public" resources is one of the more controversial issues that British Columbians are currently grappling with.
+In 2002, the government of British Columbia stipulated that new clean renewable energy generation in the province would be developed by independent power producers (IPPs) not BC Hydro, save for large hydro-electric facilities.
+IPPs now produce a significant proportion of the power generated in BC.

 Taiwan

 Taiwan's electricity market was liberalized in January 1995.
 Nine IPP companies are currently operating in Taiwan.

 United States

 NUGs were rare before the enactment of the US Public Utility Regulatory Policies Act (PURPA) of 1978.
 The few existing NUGs were seldom able to distribute power, as the cost of building the conveyance infrastructure was prohibitive.
 Public utilities generated power and owned the generating facilities, the transmission lines, and the local distribution-delivery systems.
 PURPA, however, established a class of non‐utility generators, called Qualifying Facilities (QFs), that were permitted to produce power for resale.

 PURPA was intended to reduce domestic dependence on foreign energy, to encourage energy conservation, and to reduce the ability of electric utilities to abuse the purchase of power from QFs.
 A QF is defined as a generating facility that produces electricity and another form of useful thermal energy through the sequential use of energy, and meets certain ownership, operating, and efficiency criteria established by the Federal Energy Regulatory Commission (FERC).

 Section 210 of PURPA now requires utilities to purchase energy from QFs at the utility's avoided cost.
 This allows QFs to receive a reasonable to excellent price for the energy they produce and ensures that energy generated by small producers won't be wasted.